craigbucher/react-mad-libs/README.md

 ===================
 In this exercise, you will explore handling input events and a more complex component data flow by creating a UI for the [Madlibs game](http://www.madlibs.com/).
 Much of the app has been scaffolded - you'll be responsible for connecting a few wires to complete the flow of data, and rendering appropriate HTML.

+Note: Make sure to run `npm install` from the app's root to get the necessary node modules on your local machine.

 `madlibs/MadLibs.js` contains an array of MadLib objects.
 Don't change anything in this file.
 A MadLib object has three properties that you'll utilize:
 * `title` - the title of the Madlib
 * `words` - an array of fill-in-the-blank word objects.
 These objects contain a `key`, `label`, and `value` property that you'll need.